fg-research/lnn-sagemaker/README.MD

 If the time spans are not provided, the algorithm will assume that the observations are equally spaced.
 The time series are scaled internally by the algorithm, there is no need to scale the time series beforehand.

-See the sample input files `train.csv` and `valid.csv` in the `data/training/` folder.
+See the sample input files [`train.csv`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/data/training/train.csv) and [`valid.csv`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/data/training/valid.csv).
-See `notebook.ipynb` for an example of how to launch a training job.
+See [`notebook.ipynb`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a training job.

 #### Distributed Training
 The algorithm supports multi-GPU training on a single instance, which is implemented through [torch.nn.DataParallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html).